 Should the school or another party be found responsible or partly responsible for the injuries sustained, the accident victim would be entitled to an award that compensates for pain & suffering, loss of past and future income, medical expenses, future care costs, property damage, property modification, special equipment and general expenses.

-A school accident claim is subject to time limits in the same way as other injury claims, however, if the victim is a minor special exceptions to the time limits apply.
-If you or your child have been injured in a school accident caused by another’s negligence, call or email the injury lawyers at League and Williams for a free consultation.
+A school accident claim is subject to time limits in the same way as other injury claims; however, if the victim is a minor, special exceptions to the time limits apply.
+If you or your child have been injured in a school accident caused by another’s negligence, contact us.
+Call (250) 888-0002 or email the injury lawyers at League and Williams for a free consultation.
 Our legal team has the experience to help you recover.